UBC-MDS/beautiful-jekyll/policies.md

 Examples of **reasonable** regrading requests:

 - "The solution wrote that the number of bins in a histogram impacts its appearance.
-I wrote "binwidth" instead of "number of bins", but these are effectively the same since the wider each bin, the fewer bins there are along the axis."
+I wrote 'binwidth' instead of 'number of bins', but these are effectively the same since the wider each bin, the fewer bins there are along the axis."
 - "I think my code generates the same output as the correct answer.
 The only difference in code is `specify(response = y explanatory = x)` and `specify(y ~ x)`."

 Examples of **unreasonable** regrading requests: